corentinplumet/corentinplumet.github.io/index.md

 ![Branching](/assets/img/pageviews.png)

-After the mobility drop, it seems that certain countries experienced a rise in attention towards video games.
+After the mobility drop, it appears that certain countries experienced a rise in attention towards video games.
 To have a better understanding of the meaning of these curves, we will group them following the "lockdown intensity" shown previously in the mobility context.

 ![Branching](/assets/img/pageviews_cluster.png)

 ## But is there a correlation...

 In the previous part, we saw that there might be an increase in the proportion of views for video games related pages after the mobility drop.
-To get a representation of this increase, we can plot the relative proportion increase between the pre-lockdown and post-lockdown period.
+To get a representation of this shift in attention, we can plot the relative proportion increase between the pre-lockdown and post-lockdown period.

 <p align="center">
   <img src="/assets/img/medianpercentage.png" />